Rachel helps her clients create an infrastructure for DEI (Diversity, Equity, and Inclusion) with critical reflection & intentional action.

-The essential question S.P.A.R.K. aims to answer is this: How do we prepare leaders of diverse (multicultural, multigenerational, multiracial, intersectional) teams to be intentional, equitable, catalytic, and adaptive, in their approach–during such a time of uncertainty and transition?
+The essential question Rachel and S.P.A.R.K. aims to answer is this: How do we catalyze more courageous leaders to be intentional, culturally responsive, equitable, and adaptive in their approach–during such a time of uncertainty and transition?

 Her hypothesis—after years of supporting educators, executives, and administrators across the country—rests on the deeply held belief that leaders are capable of solving their own problems, when they have the right conditions and strategic support.
 Her intentional support allows leaders and communities to align their vision, values, systems, and actions with intentionality–in order to have maximal impact with sustained, equitable results.